Bhimber District: History

-The area is rich in archeological remains due to its strategic location on the route that was followed by the Mughal emperors on their frequent visits to the Kashmir Valley.
+Bhimber was the Capital of the Chib dynasty which lasted from 1400 to 1846.The area is rich in archeological remains due to its strategic location on the route that was followed by the Mughal emperors on their frequent visits to the Kashmir Valley.

 It is strategically important from defense and military standpoint.
 Due to its location, it became known as the Gateway to Kashmir (Bab-e-Kashmir).

+During the 1947 Poonch rebellion and subsequent Indo-Pakistani War of 1947–1948 Bhimber was captured by the Azad Kashmir rebels supported by Pakistan and became a part of the Azad Kashmir.

 Previously, Bhimber was a tehsil of the Mirpur District but was elevated to district status in 1996.

 Location

 The Bhimber District is bounded on the north by the Kotli District, on the east by the Rajouri District and the Jammu District of Indian-administered Jammu and Kashmir, on the south by the Gujrat District of Pakistan's Punjab Province, and on the west by the Mirpur District.
 The town of Bhimber is 50 km from the city of Mirpur.

 Administrative divisions

 The Bhimber District is subdivided into three tehsils: